 Stress can wreak havoc on the body, causing muscle tension, pain, stomach upset, and sleep trouble, just to name a few.
 Stress can also lead to many other health problems that can increase blood pressure, heart disease, obesity, and diabetes.

 I’m sure you are wondering if there’s a way you can short circuit your fight or flight response.
 Before you start taking antidepressants, anti-anxiety medications, sleeping aids, or high blood pressure medications, there are many types of vitamins that can help combat stress and anxiety.
-These vitamins are probably the closest thing to an actual ‘chill pill’ on the market.
+While you may be considering the benefits of collagen, these vitamins are probably the closest thing to an actual ‘chill pill’ on the market.

 Listed below are the best anti stress and stress relieving vitamins.

 Also known as pantothenic acid.
 This vitamin plays a role in the production of adrenal hormones and is known as the “anti-stress” vitamin.
 When vitamin B5 is present in adequate amounts, it’s able to down-regulate the secretion of cortisol, which helps the body recover.1 Also, pantothenic acid plays a role with Coenzyme-A, which is involved in the synthesis of neurotransmitters, such as, epinephrine, serotonin, and acetylcholine, that affect cognitive function, memory, and mood.
 You can see how Vitamin B5 has a reputation for reducing, anxiety, stress and, depression.